datacabinet/datacabinet.github.io/README.md

     ![](https://github.com/datacabinet/datacabinet-info/blob/66dec31555b7e4d8f0bdca3ad3ccdcebd598f3d7/images/create_project_step_4.png?raw=true)
 1. Click **OK**.

-The project will be created in approximately 30 minutes in the directory /mnt/ebs/&lt;your email&gt;.
+The project will be created in approximately 5 minutes in the directory /mnt/ebs/&lt;your email&gt;/&lt;Project Name&gt;.

 ## **Install packages for environment**

 Every project you create in DataCabinet has a corresponding a Conda environment with the same name as the project.

-You can install additional packages for a project using either conda install &lt;pkg&gt; or pip install &lt;pkg&gt; and they are installed in the /mnt/ebs/[name/email] [/CodingTheMatrix/.conda](http://gmail.com/CodingTheMatrix/.conda)directory.
+You can install additional packages for a project using either conda install &lt;pkg&gt; or pip install &lt;pkg&gt; and they are installed in the &lt;your email&gt;/&lt;Project Name&gt;/.conda directory.

 To install package go to **New &gt; Terminal** , and then execute the following command as in the example using the name of needed package.
 ![](https://github.com/datacabinet/datacabinet-info/blob/66dec31555b7e4d8f0bdca3ad3ccdcebd598f3d7/images/install_packages.png?raw=true)

 ## **Create notebook**